Sōya (PL107): Antarctic research vessel

-In 1950, the ship received a comprehensive refit in preparation for service as Japan's first dedicated Antarctic research ship.
-In 1956, her further modifications included the replacement of her steam engine with twin diesel engines and the installation of a helicopter deck with the ability to store light helicopters for voyage.
+In anticipation of the 1957-58 International Geophysical Year, Sōya received a comprehensive refit in 1956 for service as Japan's first dedicated Antarctic research ship.
+Her modifications included a new icebreaking bow modelled after those on Wind-class icebreakers; the replacement of her steam engine with twin diesel engines; and the installation of a helicopter deck with the ability to store light helicopters for voyage.
 In 1957, her forward gunwale was built up and 1958, a further refit added a second, larger helicopter deck above the earlier one, which became a vast new storage space.
 Between 1956 and 1962, Sōya undertook missions to the Antarctic.
 Her second voyage, in 1958, made headlines worldwide when she rescued personnel stranded at the Showa research station in the face of approaching winter.
 The evacuation did not extend to the mission's dogs, and 15 Karafuto-Ken huskies were abandoned to fend for themselves on the ice.
 The following spring, the ship returned to find two dogs still alive.
 The mutts, named Taro and Jiro, became bywords in Japan for fortitude.
 The story travelled worldwide due in part to two movies: Nankyoku Monogatari (South Pole Story; released in the U.S. as Antarctica) and a treatment by Disney in the Hollywood film Eight Below.
 Sōya herself experienced hardship during her time in the Antarctic, including becoming stuck in the ice and needing assistance from the nearby Russian icebreaker Ob.